rxue/learning-dirary/books/coding/test-driven-development-by-example/PartIIIPatternsForTestDrivenDevelopment/README.md

 the more stress you have, the less likely you are to test enough

 ### Test Data
+Use data that makes the tests easy to read and follow

+> If there isn't a conceptual difference between 1 and 2, use 1
+> don't use have a list of then items as the input data if a list of three items will lead you to the same design and implementation decisions.
-trick: try never to use the same constant to mean more than one thing
+> try never to use the same constant to mean more than one thing

+*Realistic data* is useful when:

+...

 ### Evident Data
 When we've written the expression in the assertion, we know what we need to program.